Metrics SDK

 • Base2 Exponential Histogram Aggregation SHOULD use a SimpleFixedSizeExemplarReservoir with a reservoir equal to the smaller of the maximum number of buckets configured on the aggregation or twenty (e.g. min(20, max_buckets)).

-• All other aggregations will use SimpleFixedSizeExemplarReservoir.
+• All other aggregations SHOULD use SimpleFixedSizeExemplarReservoir.

 Exemplar default reservoirs MAY change in a minor version bump.
 No guarantees are made on the shape or statistical properties of returned exemplars.